 professor at Department of food studies, nutrition and dietetics

-Faculty Professor in Food Studies, Nutrition and Dietetics, especially Communication of Dietetics
+Faculty Professor in Food Studies, Nutrition and Dietetics, esp Communication of Dietetics

-Reg. dietician, Family Therapist, PhD in Pediatrics.
-Working across the medical and the social sciences, the projects I lead investigate how lifestyle patterns develop across generations and what type of interventions are effective in clinical settings.
-Teaching in dietetics and food studies.
+Expert in childhood obesity intervention research.
+Working across the social and the medical sciences the projects I lead investigate how lifestyle patterns develop across generations and what makes family-based interventions effective in clinical settings.
+I teach and supervise students in Dietetics and Food Studies.

 Keywords: barnfetma barnnutrition behandling psykometri prevention familj livsstil